N2Banks/Intersective-Polynomials-Algorithms/README.md

 One can show (e.g., with Berend and Bilu's result) that strongly intersective polynomials are always reducible and of degree $\geq 5$.
 Therefore, it is useful to note that, if $P$ factors into irreducibles as $P(x)=h_1(x)\cdots h_r(x)$ and $h_i$ has Galois group $G_i$ over $\mathbb{Q}$, then the Galois group $G$ of $P$ over $\mathbb{Q}$ is a subgroup of the direct product $G_1\times\cdots\times G_r$.
 In fact, it is a subdirect product, which means that the restrictions of the projection maps to $G$ are all surjective.
 Equivalently, $G$ has a family of normal subgroups $N_1,\cdots,N_r$ such that $G/N_i\cong G_i$ and $\bigcap_{i=1}^{r}N_i$ is the trivial subgroup.
 In particular, this means that $|G|$ is divisible by $\mathrm{lcm}(|G_1|,\cdots,|G_r|)$.

 Therefore, to classify possible Galois groups of strongly intersective polynomials by degree, it is helpful to have a list of all subdirect products of possible direct products of Galois groups.
-This was implemented in SageMath and is the content of **file 3**.
+This was implemented in SageMath and is the content of "find_subdirect_products.sage".

 Cross-referencing the results of these algorithms gives a finite list of all Galois groups of strongly intersective polynomials by degree.